Serious Mental Illness Physical Health Checks

 Did Not Attend (DNA) Outreach Pilot

-Annual Physical Health Checks for people with severe mental illness (SMI) can save lives.
+Annual Physical Health Checks for people with serious mental illness (SMI) can save lives.
 However, individuals often do not attend their appointments.

-In partnership with the NHS Dorset and Primary Care Networks (PCNs), we are working to increase the number of health checks undertaken, and to better understand barriers to uptake.
+In partnership with the NHS Dorset and Primary Care Networks (PCNs), we are working to increase the number of health checks undertaken and better understand the barriers to uptake.

 The initial phase of the pilot with Central Bournemouth Primary Care Network used a person-centred approach and supportive conversations to:

-• Encourage 30% of people engaged with to attend their health check.
+• Encourage 30% of people engaged to attend their health check.

 • Identify barriers to missed or declined appointments (this information was shared with health services).